protw/twfarm/README.md

 * When creating the content, the authors synchronize the wiki folder through the [Google Drive](https://drive.google.com/) cloud.
 * For each wiki, the editor pre-creates a wiki repository on [Github](https://github.com/), from which then the wiki is published on the Internet using [Github Pages](https://pages.github.com/).

 An excellent feature of the *TW5 Farm* technology is the function of automated collection of information on all wikis included in the collection and presentation in a separate central wiki.
+The central wiki for this collection called *Project Hub* is located at https://protw.github.io/.

 To provide this feature, each wiki contains a standardized `$:/boa/logo` tiddler (as a separate article is referred *Tiddlywiki*), which contains the information needed to represent the wiki outside.